Becoming a Real Estate Agent Can Boost Your House Flipping Career

 Avoid Agent Fees and Commissions

 Real estate agents make their money off of commissions.
-A real estate commission is a fee real estate agents receive after making a sale on a property.
+A real estate commission is a payment real estate agents receive after selling homes or if they're the buyer's agent.
 It is usually paid to the brokerage for which the real estate agent works, then it’s split based on the negotiated contract between the relevant parties.
-Consensus says this commission fee is 6%, though statistics show this figure as being closer to 5% on average.
-When it comes to real estate agents flipping houses, having your real estate license can literally pay off: If you’re a real estate agent yourself, you can avoid commission fees and take home more of the profit.
+Consensus says this commission fee is 6%, though real estate transaction statistics show this figure as being closer to 5% on average.
+When it comes to real estate agents flipping houses, having your real estate license can literally pay off: If you’re a real estate agent yourself, you can avoid agent commission fees and take home more of the profit.

 Become Knowledgeable About the Real Estate Industry